 World’s refugees number hit another record high, with most hosted in middle- and low-income nations: UNHCR

-More than 1 in every 74 people in the world has been forced to flee from home, statistics showed.
+More than 1 in every 74 people in the world have been forced to flee from home, statistics showed.

 The number of forcibly displaced people worldwide has risen to another fresh high as conflicts, including those in Ukraine and Sudan, continue to inflict suffering on communities.